Today I am going to explain yet another part of Magento. I am going to focus on discounts as a means of

 example, the ones paid via PayPal.

 - Magento 2 Shipping Suite

 How is it used?
 Conditions are used to filter orders and offer special

-shipping price for some clients.
+shipping price and magento 2 shipping discounts for some clients.
 For example, you can offer free shipping for $50+

 - Magento 2 Customer Group Catalog